storygrapher/storygrapher.github.io/content/post/berliner-breakfast/index.md

 I loaded the kettle as he shove the meatballs into the oven.
 He went out.
 The studious guy let his eyes follow Andre to the door.
 I went on with the futile search for a bag of tea and sugar.
 The tea paraphernalia was arranged on a table by a corner in the common area.
 I sifted through a bunch of packets of blasphemous ‘tea’ flavours — fruit, chamomile, hibiscus… Well, Earl Greys, all of the same shade, were in a separate tray.

-And Andrew was back, “Iovan, where you from?”
+And Andre was back, “Iovan, where you from?”

 “India.
 You?”